igcsecrashcourse/IGCSE-Crash-Course/README.md

 <h1 align="center">IGCSE-Notes</h1>

-> 🤓 An open learning resource for IGCSE
+> An accumulation of my notes for IGCSE

 ## ◼️ Table of Contents ◼️ ##
 - [📚 Subjects 📚](#Subjects)